idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/multiapps.md

 Each sub-app can solve for different physics from the main application

 - A sub-app can be another MOOSE application or could be an external application
-- A sub-app can have MultiApps, thus create a multi-level solve
+- A sub-app can have MultiApps, thus creating a multi-level solve

 !---